learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-01/lectures/cli/README.md

 ## Unit 1: Command Line - Lecture Notes

 ### SWBATs

-***Students will be able to navigate their system’s file structure using the command line in terminal.***
+Objective: Students will be able to navigate their system’s file structure using the command line in terminal.

   * CLI - Understand and explain what terminal is and why we use it.
   * CLI - Navigate through directories using relative and absolute paths*